cmcnally87/StudentMarkPercentageTable/README.md

 Got annoyed having to updated the spreadsheet for each assessment I was marking so I made this webpage to do the work for me.

 May or may not update in future to add input validation and improve visuals.
+-If useful, I might make this into an android app